8

 • "complicating claims about independent predictive power"

-Why others are wrong: A (Critics suggest environment shapes it.), C (IQ was a predictor, just weaker.), D (Environment 'shapes' self-control.).
+Why others are wrong: A (IQ was a predictor, just weaker.), B (Environment 'shapes' self-control.), D (Critics suggest environment shapes it.).